mattallen-it/lab-001-windows11-local-user-admin-security-baseline/README.md

-# Windows 11 Multi-User Administration & Security Hardening Lab
+# Lab 001 – Windows 11 Local User Administration & Baseline Security Hardening

 ## What This Lab Is
 A practical Windows 11 Pro lab that simulates real Tier 1 IT support and entry-level security tasks.